This class is held in our large classroom measuring over 1000 square feet to ensure social distancing. This class requires face masks.

 - Taking things out of a photograph using the clone tool

 - How to do the Alt/Option dance to select for cloning

-- How to soften wrinkles and get rid of blemishes using the healing brush
+- How to get rid of blemishes using the healing brush

 - Using opacity to choose how much wrinkles show